lgsvl/lanefollowing/README.md

 docker-compose up drive_visual
 ```

 That's it!
-Now, the lane following ROS2 node and the rosbridge should be up and running, waiting for LGSVL Simulator to connect.
+Now, the lane following ROS2 node and the rosbridge should be up and running, waiting for SVL Simulator to connect.

 **Click the image below to play Lane Following demo video**